 del var del var_a, var_b

-int (signed integers): often called just integers or ints, are positive or negative whole numbers with no decimal point.
+int (signed integers): They are often called just integers or ints, are positive or negative whole numbers with no decimal point.

-long (long integers ): or longs, are integers of unlimited size, written like integers and followed by an uppercase or lowercase L.
+long (long integers ): Also called longs, they are integers of unlimited size, written like integers and followed by an uppercase or lowercase L.

-float (floating point real values) : or floats, represent real numbers and are written with a decimal point dividing the integer and fractional parts.
+float (floating point real values) : Also called floats, they represent real numbers and are written with a decimal point dividing the integer and fractional parts.
 Floats may also be in scientific notation, with E or e indicating the power of 10 (2.5e2 = 2.5 x 102 = 250).

-complex (complex numbers) : are of the form a + bJ, where a and b are floats and J (or j) represents the square root of -1 (which is an imaginary number). a is the real part of the number, and b is the imaginary part.
+complex (complex numbers) : are of the form a + bJ, where a and b are floats and J (or j) represents the square root of -1 (which is an imaginary number).
+The real part of the number is a, and the imaginary part is b.
 Complex numbers are not used much in Python programming.

 Python allows you to use a lowercase L with long, but it is recommended that you use only an uppercase L to avoid confusion with the number 1.
 Python displays long integers with an uppercase L.